DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/EC2/README.md

 ### AutoScaling

 - EC2 is considered to be `unhealthy` if its state is in any state of `stopping`, `stopped`, `terminating`, `terminated` other than `running`.
+- When each instance is fully configured and passes the Amazon EC2 health checks, it is attached to the Auto Scaling group and it enters the `InService` state.
+The instance is counted against the desired capacity of the Auto Scaling group.

 #### Simple Scaling